 These recordings were made by my sound engineering mentor, Gary Brandt.
 With permission, I recorded these songs on my cassette machine 50 years ago.

 if anyone is presently

-offering this music for sale,
+offering THESE songs for sale,

-I will immediately remove these songs
+I will immediately remove the songs

 if asked to do so.